christc4/web/sites/avsbq.org/blog/short_stories/a_lonely_business.md

 During his stint at upper-management, Ryu would weed out dozens of what he deemed paper-pushers

 For Ryu, there was an art to the perfect firing.
-Just like how there is beauty in tragedy
+Just like how there is beauty in tragedy.
+Yesterday, Ryu toured a run-down motel, doors swung half-open revealing empty cavities where there'd been families.

 are you criminal maastermind